 Who’s up for making a made-from-scratch marinara sauce with fresh summer garden herbs?
 Sounds like a lot of work?
 It’s easier than you think.

 This is a classic spicy red sauce prepared in the old world Italian tradition.
-We’ll serve it with grilled Italian sausage and Crimini mushrooms over a bed of penne pasta.
+We’ll serve it with grilled Italian sausage and Cremini mushrooms over a bed of penne pasta.

 The sausage takes center stage — made locally in Johnsonville, a town in Eastern Wisconsin (their brats are legendary!)
 Many large retail grocers will carry it.